ClaireLevy/amFAR-nanoparticles-analysis/proliferation_experiments_analysis.md

 Proliferation started out higher for the CD3/CD28 bead stimulated cells and there was also more variation between the two donors for this condition.

-For all conditions except cytokine-stimulated cells with MPA conjugated NP, proliferation dropped off at around 0.1*μ*g/mL for Free drug and MPA loaded NP and around 5*μ*g/mL for MPA conjugated NP.
+Proliferation dropped off at the same point in the titration for all conditions except for 50X MPA conj.
+NP with cytokine stim, where the pattern is different.

-The point for 5140 cytokine stimulated MPA loaded NP with proliferation at 100% is because there was only a single cell counted and it fell in the proliferated gate for CTV.
+The shapes indicate if there were less than 100 cells in the CD4+ or CD8+ gate.

 ![](proliferation_experiments_analysis_files/figure-markdown_github/plot%20percent%20proliferated%20CD4-1.png)